The Army-Navy game this year, scheduled for Dec. 12 in Philadelphia, will be like no other contest since the rivalry began in 1890.

 Officials at both academies are eager to hit Lincoln Financial Field, where they first played in 2003.

 Navy leads with a record of 62 wins to Army’s 52.
 Last year, the Midshipmen won 31 to 7 with President Donald Trump in attendance.
-No word yet about the president attending this year.
+There’s no word yet about the president attending this year.
 Trump was the 10th sitting president to attend.

 “I have no idea what that game may look like once all necessary safety measures are put in place to guard against the pandemic, but if there’s only one game played in the country this year, we fully expect it will be the Army-Navy game.”

-Scott Strasemeier, Navy’s senior associate athletic director for sports information, also told Military Times:
+Scott Strasemeier, Navy’s senior associate athletic director for sports information, told the Military Times:

 “Really our only statement right now is we plan on playing the game in Philadelphia on Dec.
 12.”